alterNERDtive/ahk-joystick-focus/README.md

 ## Need Help / Want to Contribute? ##

-If you run into any errors, please try running the profile in question on its own / get a fresh version.
-If that doesn’t fix the error, look at the [devel](https://github.com/alterNERDtive/ahk-joystick-focus/tree/devel) branch and see if it’s fixed there already.
+If you run into any errors, please look at the [devel](https://github.com/alterNERDtive/ahk-joystick-focus/tree/devel) branch and see if it’s fixed there already.

-If you have no idea what I was saying in that last parargraph and / or the things mentioned there don’t fix your problem, please [file an issue](https://github.com/alterNERDtive/ahk-joystick-focus/issues).
+If you have no idea what I was saying in that last parargraph and / or it doesn’t fix your problem, please [file an issue](https://github.com/alterNERDtive/ahk-joystick-focus/issues).
 Thanks! :)

 You can also [say “Hi” on Discord](https://discord.gg/mD6dAb) if that is your